 1) Five Stand:

 3) Rifle Range:Our rifle range has many covered firing benches for shooting up to 100 yards.
 Additionally, we have a bench for shooting out to 240 yards.
 The range gets quite a work out with the numerous activities we run.
 During the spring/summer season, bench rest events are held for 22 rimfire and centerfire rifles.
 Also, during the warm months, several types of casual pistol competitions are held.
 During the winter, a 22 rimfire off-hand league is run on Friday evenings.
 This is an extremely popular event and we have had as many as 96 shooters including women and youth competitors.
+For info contact Frank Reiss (845) 895-9107 .
 Additionally, we run a youth program during the warmer months.
 Participation in all these events has been terrific.
+We have offered the SAFS (Small Arms Firing School), a prerequisite for C.M.P. purchases.
+When the SAFS schedule is announced, we post a link from our front page.
 This is usually in the spring so keep checking our site.
 We participate in the Civilian Markmanship Program (formally Department of Civilian Marksmanship).
 We have purchased M1 Garands, M1 Carbines, and Remington 22 target rifles for use in our programs.
 The "Garand" shoot has become an annual activity.
-We have recently introduced 3 gun events and these are proving popular.
-Contact Frank Reiss for shoot info at (845) 895-9107.
+Contact Frank Reiss for High Power info at (845) 895-9107.

 Several club members are "Distinquished Shooters"